People with chronic back and neck pain are no strangers to sleep disorders, but relief is possible.

 - Wait until you’re feeling sleepy before going to bed.
 If you can’t fall asleep within 20 minutes, go into another room until you feel drowsy again.

 - Stick to a set wake-up time regardless of when you fall asleep.

 Having chronic pain and sleeping well is possible

-As anyone with chronic back or neck pain will tell you, pain isn’t just physical—it’s mental and emotional, too.
-It’s all those layers of pain that can prevent chronic pain sufferers from sleeping well.
-The relationship between chronic pain and sleep is complex—as one gets worse, it affects the other.
+As anyone with chronic back or neck pain will tell you, pain isn’t just physical — it’s mental and emotional too.
+It’s all those layers of pain that can prevent people with chronic pain from sleeping well.
+The relationship between chronic pain and sleep is complex — as one gets worse, it affects the other.
 Fortunately, behavioral therapies exist to help you break the cycle of negative thoughts and feelings that keep you from the sleep you need.
 If you struggle with chronic pain and sleeping through the night, talk to your doctor about the options available to you.

 Christopher C. Ornelas, MD is a physiatrist at the USC Spine Center and specializes in the treatment of nonoperative spinal disorders.
 He is board certified in physical medicine and rehabilitation and is an assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC.